LoginRadius/engineering-portal/content/lrcli-react-application/index.md

 ```

 By doing this, we are redirecting our application to the **LoginRadius Auth Page** and are passing the `return_url` as the current origin.
-After successfull login, the **Login** component fetch the user profile data as shown in the following step.
-However, `return_url` can also be your website, backend server etc. where you can handle the access token to perform different actions.
+After successful login, the **Login** component fetches the user profile data as shown in the following step.
+However, `return_url` can also be your website, backend server, etc., where you can handle the access token to perform different actions.

 ### Add Login Component